-Flipper dentures, also known as acrylic removable partial dentures, are a type of temporary denture that can be used to fill gaps in your smile.
+Flipper dentures, also known as acrylic removable partial dentures, are a type of temporary denture that can fill gaps in your smile.
 These dentures consist of a retainer with one or more prosthetic teeth, and they're usually used to replace missing front teeth.
-If you have gaps in your smile, you may be wondering if a flipper denture is a good option for you.

-If you lose one or more of your front teeth due to injury or decay, you may feel very self-conscious about the new gaps in your smile.
-Flipper dentures can be used to fill these gaps right away.
+If you have lost one or more of your front teeth due to injury or decay, your first step is to see your dental professional for an evaluation.
+They will determine if a flipper denture is right for you and begin the process of fitting you for one.
 To create the denture, your dentist will need to take an impression of your mouth.
-A dental laboratory will then use this impression to make your flipper denture.
+Then, a dental laboratory will then use this impression to make your flipper denture.

-The cost of flipper dentures will vary depending on factors like your location and how many prosthetic teeth are needed.
-According to the Dental Implant Cost Guide, your dental flipper will cost you anywhere from $300 to $500 depending on the materials your dentists uses and how many teeth you need to replace.
-Your dentist will be able to let you know how much you can expect to pay, but flipper dentures are the least expensive kind of temporary denture available.
+The cost of flipper dentures will vary depending on your location and how many prosthetic teeth are needed.
+According to the Dental Implant Cost Guide, your dental flipper will cost you anywhere from $300 to $500.
+However, the overall cost depends on the materials your dentist uses and how many teeth you need to replace.
+Your dental office will be able to let you know how much you can expect to pay.
+Still, flipper dentures are the least expensive kind of temporary denture available.
 You may be able to reduce your out-of-pocket costs even further by going to a local dental school for your treatment.

-If you're missing one or more of your front teeth, ask your dentist if flipper dentures are a good option for you.
+If you're missing one or more of your front teeth, flipper dentures can be an excellent first step to restoring your smile and your confidence.
+It's never too late to ask your dental professional if flipper dentures are a good option for you.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.